-(1) The time-limit for bringing an action in a procurement matter is 10 days starting from the public pronouncement of the decision of the Public Procurement Appeals Committee.

-(1^{1}) In a procurement matter related to a state secret or to foreign intelligence classified as secret, the time-limit for bringing the action is:

-1) 10 days from the day on which the person who brings the action learned or should have learned of the infringement of its rights or prejudice to its interests, but not after the conclusion of the public contract;

-2) 10 days from the publication, in the register of public procurements, of the voluntary notice, if the action is brought on a ground provided at point 1 of subsection 2^{1} of section 117 of the Public Procurement Act;

-3) 30 days from the publication, in the register of public procurements, of the report of the procurement, if the action is brought on a ground provided at points 2, 4 or 5 of subsection 21 of section 117 of the Public Procurement Act;
+- (1) The time-limit for bringing an action in a procurement matter is 10 days starting from the public pronouncement of the decision of the Public Procurement Review Committee. - (11) In a procurement matter related to a state secret or to foreign intelligence classified as secret, the time-limit for bringing the action is: - 1) 10 days from the day on which the person who brings the action learned or should have learned of the infringement of its rights or prejudice to its interests, but not after the conclusion of the public contract; - 2) 10 days from the publication, in the public procurement register, of the optional notice, if the action is brought on a ground provided in clause 1 of subsection 4 of § 185 of the Public Procurement Act; [RT I, 01.07.2017, 1 entry into force 01.09.2017] - 3) 30 days from the publication, in the public procurement register, of the public procurement report, if the action is brought on a ground provided in clauses 2, 4 or 5 of subsection 4 of § 185 of the Public Procurement Act

-4) 30 days from the day on which the person who brings the action learned or should have learned of the infringement of its rights or prejudice to its interests, if the action is brought on a ground provided at point 6 of subsection 21 of section 117 of the Public Procurement Act;
+4) 30 days from the day on which the party who brings the action learned or should have learned of the infringement of its rights or prejudice to its interests, if the action is brought on a ground provided in clause 6 of subsection 4 of § 185 of the Public Procurement Act;

-5) 6 months from the conclusion of the public contract, if the action is brought on a ground provided at point 3 of subsection 21 of section 117 of the Public Procurement Act.
-[RT I, 23.12.2013, 1 - entry into force 01.01.2014]
+5) 6 months from the conclusion of the public contract, if the action is brought on a ground provided in clause 3 of subsection 4 of § 185 of the Public Procurement Act.

-(2) A reparation action may be brought in a procurement matter:

-1) together with a claim for annulment or a with claim for ascertaining the nullity of an administrative act or the unlawfulness of an administrative measure;

-2) within 30 days as of the day on which a judgment which grants a claim specified in point 1 of this subsection, becomes final or

-3) within 30 days as of the day on which the court ruling which approves a compromise that grants the claim specified in point 1 of this subsection, becomes final.
+- (2) A reparation action may be brought in a procurement matter: - 1) together with a claim for annulment or a with claim for ascertaining the nullity of an administrative act or the unlawfulness of an administrative measure; - 2) within 30 days as of the day on which a judgment which grants a claim specified in clause 1 of this subsection, becomes final or - 3) within 30 days as of the day on which the court order which approves a compromise that grants the claim specified in clause 1 of this subsection, becomes final.

 § 271.
-Declarations of participants of proceedings in procurement matters
+Declarations of participants in proceedings in procurement matters

-(1) A declaration of a participant of the proceedings in a procurement matter is submitted to the court electronically if the declaration exists in an electronic format and if there is no valid reason to submit it in other format.
+(1) A declaration of a participant in proceedings in a procurement matter is submitted to the court electronically if the declaration exists in an electronic format and if there is no valid reason to submit it in other format.

-(2) A participant of the proceedings transmits any declaration sent to the court, together with any annexes to that declaration, directly to other participants of the proceedings, notifying the court thereof.
-Section 337 of the Code of Civil Procedure applies.

-(3) A declaration which contains new facts or new applications must be submitted at least two working days before the court session or, if the matter is not heard in a court session, before the end of the time-limit for submission of procedural documents.

-(4) In the case that the court refuses to open proceedings on a declaration made including the action lodged in a procurement matter, the person who made the declaration is obligated to cure the defects of the declaration within two working days starting from receipt of the ruling by which the court refused to open proceedings on the declaration.
+- (2) A participant in proceedings transmits any declaration sent to the court, together with any annexes to that declaration, directly to other participants in proceedings, notifying the court thereof.
+Section 337 of the Code of Civil Procedure is applied with regard to transmission of declarations. - (3) A declaration which contains new facts or new applications must be submitted at least two business days before the court session or, if the matter is not heard in a court session, before the end of the time-limit for submission of procedural documents. - (4) In the case that the court refuses to proceed with a declaration made including the action lodged in a procurement matter, the person who made the declaration is obligated to cure the defects of the declaration within two business days starting from receiving the order by which the court refused to proceed with the declaration.

 § 272.
-Delivery of procedural documents in procurement matters
+Service of procedural documents in procurement matters